Robert Wood Johnson founded Johnson & Johnson in 1886 with his two brothers.

 As CEO, he enacted the critical business restructuring first announced under prior leader Alex Gorsky—splitting the conglomerate into two publicly traded companies.

-The new Johnson & Johnson is exclusively focused on pharmaceutical and medical technologies.
+The new Johnson & Johnson is now focused on two areas: pharmaceutical and medical technologies.

-It retains coveted AAA credit and ranks among the 40 largest U.S. corporations with 135,000+ employees worldwide.
+It retains a AAA credit and ranks among the 40 largest U.S. corporations.

 The new independent Kenvue consumer health company opened for public investment in 2023 as well.